Password Manager Pro - User Manual

-Over a period of time at work, even a normal user acquires an amazing number of user accounts.
-Still more complex is the work of Network Administrators and System Administrators who deal with hundreds of passwords at various levels.
+Proper management of privileged accounts eventually calls for protecting the administrative passwords of such respective accounts.
+However, in any large organization with an extensive infrastructure, administrative passwords will be in thousands.
 Consequently, it becomes a daunting task for anyone to keep track of all the passwords.
 Users tend to store the user name and password information somewhere in their system locally or in a central location when multiple administrators need to use the information.

-The way out is the use of a secure password management solution that enables secure storage of administrative passwords offering the flexibility to share them among multiple users based on fine-grained user authorization.
+The only way out is the use of a secure password management solution that enables safe storage of administrative passwords in a centralized medium, offering the flexibility to share them among multiple users based on fine-grained user authorization.

 Password Manager Pro - where passwords reside in safe custody